Ready-to-use analytic model for gravitational waves from a hierarchical triple with Kozai-Lidov oscillations: Validation of analytical results using numerical solutions

-The constraints in~\cref{eqn:stable,eqn:no_quench,eqn:chirping} lead to a 2-dimensional parameter space spanned by $R/m_3$ and $a/m$. ~\cref{fig:regions} shows this parameter space for our representative hierarchical triple.
-Observe that there is large region of parameter space inside which all of our constraints are satisfied.
-This suggests that there could be many IMBH binaries with masses comparable to $10^4 M_{\odot}$ that live in the feasible region of~\cref{fig:regions}, and would thus be interesting sources for LISA.
+The constraints in~\cref{eqn:stable,eqn:no_quench,eqn:inner_chirp,eqn:outer_chirp} lead to a two-dimensional parameter space spanned by $R/m_3$ and $a/m$.
+We consider $m_1 = m_2 \in \{ 10^3 M_{\odot}, 10^4 M_{\odot} \}$ and $m_3 \in \{ 10^6 M_{\odot}, 10^7 M_{\odot} \}$ to be the characteristic masses of the triple.
+For each combination of masses,~\cref{fig:regions} shows the region in parameter space resulting from the constraints. \EDIT{In addition to~\cref{eqn:stable,eqn:no_quench,eqn:inner_chirp,eqn:outer_chirp}, we have also included in this figure the constraint resulting from the double averaging approximation (DAA) breaking down, which occurs when $R \lesssim 10 \ a$~\cite{Luo_2016}}.
+In~\cref{fig:regions_a,fig:regions_c}, there is a large region of parameter space inside which all of our constraints are satisfied.
+This also suggests there could be many IMBH binaries, with masses in the range $\sim ( 10^3 M_{\odot}$ -- $ 10^4 M_{\odot})$, that live in the feasible region of~\cref{fig:regions_a,fig:regions_b}, and would thus be interesting sources for LISA.
+However, the feasible region shrinks for $\eta_{\text{out}}$ (larger $m_3$ for a fixed $m$ or smaller $m$ for a fixed $m_3$), so systems with $m_3 \gtrsim 10^7$ are not of interest to us.
+Since~\cref{fig:regions_c} has the largest feasible region, we will focus on this system for the rest of our work.

-\subsection{Numerical Implementation and Initial conditions}
+\subsection{Numerical implementation and initial conditions}

 With these preliminaries set up, let us now discuss how to carry out numerical integrations of the orbit-averaged equations given by~\cref{eqn:ODE_three_timescales,eqn:mean_anomaly_three_timescales}.
 When working numerically, it is more convenient to use $t$ as the dependent variable and so we transform~\cref{eqn:ODE_three_timescales} using~\cref{eqn:mean_anomaly_three_timescales}.
 We use Mathematica's \texttt{NDSolve} for solving the ODE system with the flags \texttt{PrecisionGoal} $\rightarrow 10$, \texttt{AccuracyGoal} $\rightarrow 10$, and \texttt{MaxSteps} $\rightarrow$ \texttt{Infinity}.
-The numerical integration is carried out until either $a = a_{\text{ISCO}}$, or $F>0.05$Hz (half the upper bound of LISA's gravitational wave frequency window).
+The numerical integration is carried out until either $a = a_{\text{ISCO}}$, or $F>0.05$Hz (half the upper bound of LISA's gravitational-wave frequency window). \\